 502.1 General.
 All the sampling material for field final acceptance testing shall be collected from the extruding nozzle or the printing head except for compression tests performed on cut specimens from printed walls.
-All the
+All the following testing or specimen casting shall be finished within five minutes of material sampling except for cut samples.
+The ambient temperature and relativity humidity of the field conditions shall be reported.

 502.2 Workability.
 The workability of the 3D printing material shall be determined in accordance with ASTM C1437 for flow of 3D printing mortar or in accordance with ASTM C143/C143M for slump of 3D printing concrete.
-Where ASTM C1437 is used a steel mounting plate with a minimum thickness of 3⁄4 in.
+Where ASTM C1437 is used a steel mounting plate with a minimum thickness of /4 in.
 [19 mm] and a minimum weight of 35 lbf (16 kg) may be used in lieu of the concrete pedestal for field applications.
 At a minimum, one test shall be performed at the nozzle before printing operations start to verify that the material meets the workability requirements as determined in Section 501.6.1.1 and specified in Section 501.7 of this standard, and additional tests shall be performed halfway through daily printing.